 How long will these restrictions be in place?

-They will be in force as long as we believe necessary while the coronavirus situation continues.
+Restrictions will be in place for as long as we believe necessary while the coronavirus situation continues.
 We will be reviewing these changes regularly.